ionos-cloud/ionosctl/docs/README.md

 To enable auto-completion, you need to use `ionosctl completion [shell]`, depending on the shell you are using.

+`ionosctl` uses the latest release of Cobra framework, which supports by default completion with descriptions for commands and flags.
+To disable it, `--no-descriptions` flag is available.

 #### Enabling Bash Shell Auto-Completion

 To load completions for the current session, execute: